praneeth595/expense-tracker/README.md

 * The user fills the form → amount, category, date, and description.
 * The form uses method `POST` → `/add-expense`.
-* When the form is submitted, FastAPI receives this data as a normal form request (not JSON).
+* When the form is submitted, FastAPI receives this data as form request.

 After the form is submitted: